-With the bags sorted, it’s important to carry the basics.
+With the bags sorted, it’s important to carry some essentials.
 Below we briefly outline a few items you shouldn’t go without.
-Indeed, depending on where and how far you ride will dictate what you should pack.
+It’s worth noting that depending on where and how far you ride will dictate what you should pack.

-A front light of 1000 Lumens or more will more than sufficient to light the way even in the darkest of roads and ensure you’re seen.
-A good front light will increase your depth perception to spot dips and uneven road surfaces, as this is the first thing to become a challenge when the natural light disappears.
+A front light of 1000 Lumens or more will be more than sufficient to light the way even in the darkest of roads and ensure you’re seen.
+A good front light will increase your depth perception to spot dips and uneven road surfaces, as this is the first challenge to overcome when the natural light disappears.

 A rear light will allow you to be seen by approaching traffic and other cyclists.
-Rear lights need not have as many lumens and are red to indicate the rear of the bike, much like cars.
-Some lights will even feature a day riding mode, which is designed to provide extra visibility to your bike during the day and can be run in various flashing patterns.
+Rear lights need not have as many lumens and are red to indicate the bike's rear, much like cars.
+Some lights will even feature a day riding mode, designed to provide extra visibility to your bike during the day and run in various flashing patterns.

 Although USB lights are convenient, consider purchasing something with replaceable batteries or a long-lasting charge – you don’t want to be caught out.
 This way, if the lights are running low, you can drop by a service station and either buy some batteries or find a powerpoint to plug into.

-Many bikepacking bags and pannier racks will have a spot specifically for mounting a light.
+Many bikepacking bags and pannier racks will have a spot specifically for light mounting.